luxfi/teleport/README.md

 Add these your your SettingsMPC.json under "KeyStore"

 Setup an endpoint with NGINX to run your node.
-Adding additional bridge networks are created by updating SettingsMPC.json.
+Adding additional teleport networks are created by updating SettingsMPC.json.
 This repo will update Settings.json with new chains.

-Run the Lux Bridge MPC node with:
+Run the Lux Teleport  node with:

 ```
 npm run node
 ```

-The [BridgeDapp](https://github.com/luxdefi/bridge-dapp) can be used to interact with this MPC network.
+The [Teleport App](https://github.com/luxdefi/teleport-app) can be used to interact with this MPC network.

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)